Who is the Top Investor In Alexion Pharmaceuticals Inc. (ALXN)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 19.41 million shares valued at $3.03 billion.
 The investor’s holdings represent 8.83% of the ALXN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 18.17 million shares valued at $2.84 billion to account for 8.26% of the shares outstanding.
 The other top investors are State Street Corporation which holds 10.63 million shares representing 4.83% and valued at over $1.66 billion, while Baker Brothers Advisors, LLC holds 3.98% of the shares totaling 8.76 million with a market value of $1.37 billion.

-Alexion Pharmaceuticals Inc. (NASDAQ: ALXN) is -0.87% lower on its value in year-to-date trading and has touched a low of $83.30 and a high of $162.60 in the current 52-week trading range.
+Alexion Pharmaceuticals Inc. (NASDAQ: ALXN) is -2.13% lower on its value in year-to-date trading and has touched a low of $85.62 and a high of $162.60 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ALXN stock was last observed hovering at around $152.97 in the last trading session, with the day’s gains setting it 1.91% off its average median price target of $175.00 for the next 12 months.
-It is also 18.48% off the consensus price target high of $190.00 offered by 16 analysts, but current levels are -10.63% lower than the price target low of $140.00 for the same period.
+The ALXN stock was last observed hovering at around $153.45 in the last trading session, with the day’s loss setting it -0.54% off its average median price target of $175.00 for the next 12 months.
+It is also 19.52% off the consensus price target high of $190.00 offered by 16 analysts, but current levels are -9.22% lower than the price target low of $140.00 for the same period.

 Alexion Pharmaceuticals Inc. (ALXN) Analyst Forecasts